LivioDR/CS_TeamBuilder/Readme.md

 Once all six category weapons were selected (and after verifying that the player hasn't gone over balance) a *Confirm equipment* button will appear at the bottom of the screen.

-If at any point the balance of all the selected weapons goes over what was allowed for the player ($9000 by default), the button will disappear and only reappear whenever this condition is met again.
+If at any point the balance of all the selected weapons goes over what was allowed for the player (**$9000** by default, or a [customized money amount](#annex-a---cheat-codes)), the button will disappear and only reappear whenever this condition is met again.

 ![Confirm equipment button](./assets/images/readme/payloadDisplay.png)